NevVerVer/neural-dynamics-gyration/README.md

 def hello_world():
 print("Hello, World!")
 ```
+Implemented shuffling CMPT, CR from TODO: links and dois and a bit of description

 ## Contributing
 We welcome contributions to this repository.
 If you're interested in enhancing the code or adding new features, please submit a pull request.
 For major changes, please open an issue first to discuss your ideas.